-Currently, Lee serves in the administration at Point Loma Nazarene University in Southern California.
-She also teaches in the low-residency M.F.A.
+Currently, Lee serves in the administration at Wheaton College in Wheaton, Illinois.
+She has also served at Point Loma Nazarene University in Southern California and taught in the low-residency M.F.A.
 Program at Seattle Pacific University.
-With about two decades of university experience, she previously served as Professor of English and Chair at a college in greater Los Angeles.
 Lee is a voting member of the National Book Critics Circle and a recipient of a National Endowment for the Arts Individual Artist’s Grant.
 A former writing resident at MacDowell Colony of the Arts and the Millay Arts Colony, Lee holds an M.F.A. in Literary Arts from Brown University and a Ph.D. in British & American Literature from the University of California, Berkeley.
 She has served as a faculty member at the Kundiman Asian American Poetry Retreat hosted by Fordham University in New York City.
 Lee received the Glenna Luschei Prairie Schooner Award (University of Nebraska) in 2014.

 Lee has presented readings at the University of California, Berkeley, the Program in Literary Arts at Brown University, the Casa Romantica Reading Series in San Clemente, the Japanese American National Museum, the Los Angeles Times Festival of Books, the Lincoln Center in New York City, Fall for the Book Festival at George Mason University, Old Dominion University, the University of Illinois at Chicago, the University of Wisconsin, St. John’s College in Santa Fe, Cedarville University, Seattle Town Hall, Skylight Books in Los Angeles, and the Hugh C. Hyde Living Writers Series at San Diego State University, among other venues.
 She chaired a session on Transnational Feminism and Women Writers of the Asian Diaspora at the Modern Language Association (MLA), then subsequently chaired the session on Parodic Form in Experimental Asian American Literature (MLA).
 A voting member of the National Book Critics Circle, Lee has served on the Leonard Prize Committee.

 Selected for various anthologies, such as Pearson’s Literature: An Introduction to Fiction, Poetry, Drama, and Writing (14th Edition, ed. by X.J.
-Kennedy and Dana Gioia), Lee’s poetry, fiction, essays, & translations appear in over a hundred venues, including A Public Space, American Literary Review, The American Poet, American Poetry Journal, Asheville Poetry Review, Bamboo Ridge, Bellingham Review, Beloit Poetry Journal, Berkeley Poetry Review, Blue Mesa Review, Carolina Quarterly, Columbia Poetry Review, The Cortland Review, Crab Orchard Review, Feminist Studies, Fifth Wednesday Journal, Fourteen Hills, Frontiers: A Journal of Women Studies, Greensboro Review, Guernica, Gulf Coast, Image: Art, Faith, Mystery, Iowa Review, Journal of Feminist Studies and Religion, Kenyon Review, The London Review, Manoa, Massachusetts Review, Melusine: Woman in the 21st Century, Meridians: feminism, race, transnationalism, Michigan Quarterly Review, New Orleans Review, North American Review, Phoebe, Poetry Magazine, Poetry Northwest, Poetry Quarterly, Poetry Salzburg Review, Prairie Schooner, Prose Poem Project, Puerto del Sol, Rosebud, Salamander, The Shanghai Review, Sojourn, South Dakota Review, Spoon River Poetry Review, Sycamore Review, Third Coast, Versal, Virginia Quarterly Review, and Witness.
+Kennedy and Dana Gioia), Lee’s poetry, fiction, essays, & translations appear in over a hundred venues, including A Public Space, American Literary Review, The American Poet, American Poetry Journal, Asheville Poetry Review, Bamboo Ridge, Bellingham Review, Beloit Poetry Journal, Berkeley Poetry Review, Blue Mesa Review, Carolina Quarterly, Columbia Poetry Review, The Cortland Review, The Christian Century, Crab Orchard Review, Fifth Wednesday Journal, Fourteen Hills, Frontiers: A Journal of Women Studies, Greensboro Review, Guernica, Gulf Coast, Image: Art, Faith, Mystery, Iowa Review, Kenyon Review, The London Review, Manoa, Massachusetts Review, Melusine: Woman in the 21st Century, Michigan Quarterly Review, New Orleans Review, North American Review, Phoebe, Poetry Magazine, Poetry Northwest, Poetry Quarterly, Poetry Salzburg Review, Prairie Schooner, Prose Poem Project, Puerto del Sol, Rosebud, Salamander, The Shanghai Review, Sojourn, South Dakota Review, Spoon River Poetry Review, Sycamore Review, Third Coast, Versal, Virginia Quarterly Review, Washington Square Review, and Witness.